Last updated on October 2, 2017

 Over the past three months…

 I’m going to give you the same tips Tim shared with me.
-Use these tips to grow your YouTube channel — and improve your content in general.
+These tips will help you learn how your to get subscribers on YouTube — and improve your content in general.

 Share this episode with ONE friend who has a YouTube channel.

 |ADVANCED YOUTUBE TIPS: How to promote + grow your content|

 Here’s a crazy stat for you…